 3.)
 What does The Exorcist's filmmaker believe?

-There may be truth to demons and possession, according to Friedkin – though he doesn’t pretend to know for sure.
+According to Friedkin, there may be truth to demons and possession.
+However, he doesn't pretend to know for sure.

-Certainly a great many moviegoers believed it.
-The film caused a spike in people fearing they were possessed, and Friedkin said the movie’s young, doubting priest – actor and playwright Jason Miller (who died in 2001) – would often be accosted by people seeking to have their personal demons cast out.
+A great many moviegoers did believe it, though.
+The film caused a spike in people fearing they were possessed, and Friedkin said the movie's young, doubting priest – actor and playwright Jason Miller (who died in 2001) – would often be accosted by people seeking to have their personal demons cast out.

-“There was a lot of that,” the director says.
-“I used to walk down the street with Jason in New York and people would come up to him and try to touch his jacket.
-‘Father, I have a son, I have a son …!’
-And he would say, ‘I’m just an actor!’”
+"There was a lot of that," the director said.
+"I used to walk down the street with Jason in New York and people would come up to him and try to touch his jacket.
+'Father, I have a son, I have a son…!'
+And he would say, 'I'm just an actor!'"

-Stanley Kubrick once told Stephen King that he thought The Shining was an optimistic story – because it suggested there really was life after death.
-In a similarly twisted way, The Exorcist has the same message about belief in God, of course the devil is part of that package, too.
+Stanley Kubrick once told Stephen King that he thought The Shining was an optimistic story because it suggested there really was life after death.
+In a similarly twisted way, The Exorcist has the same message about belief in God, and, of course, the devil is part of that package, too.